rodgco/advent-of-code-python/README.md

-# @xavdid's Python Advent of Code Project Template
+# Advent of Code Python Project Template (Enhanced by rodgco)

-This is my tried-and-true Python utility package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
+This is an enhanced version of the Python utility package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It handles creating stub solutions, input parsing, and printing your answer, letting you focus on the actual solve.
-I've been [using it since 2017](https://github.com/xavdid/advent-of-code).
-It doesn't do _too_ much though- it doesn't pull or submit your input automatically, so no auth is required.
+It uses the [aocd](https://github.com/wimglenn/advent-of-code-data) library to automatically retrieve puzzle input and submit answers.

-Additionally, Over in the main repo, I include a step-by-step [explanation of each puzzle](https://advent-of-code.xavd.id/) if you're in the learning mood!
+Originally based on [@xavdid's template](https://github.com/xavdid/advent-of-code), this version includes additional enhancements and features.

 ## Quickstart